What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe is not responding in the system

-First, conduct a full system scan with your antivirus software to rule out malware.
-If the issue persists, consider using the System Configuration tool to disable startup services and isolate the issue.
-You can access this tool by pressing the Windows key + R, typing “msconfig”, and then clicking “OK”.
+You should try to run a full scan with your antivirus to check for malware first.
+If you’re still having issues with the process, you might want to use the System Configuration tool to turn off startup services one by one and pinpoint the problem.
+You can open it by pressing Windows + R, type “msconfig”, and click “OK”.

 WMIC.exe is not responding in the system